-We will continue to have daily mental maths sessions, which will support children to extend their number skills such as halving, doubling, counting on and counting back.
-We will continue to work on subsidising where children are taught to recognise a number without counting.
+We will continue to have daily mental maths sessions, which will support children to extend their number skills such as halving, doubling, counting on, and counting back.
+We will continue to work on subitising where children are taught to recognise a number without counting.
 We will use the part/whole model to look at addition, understanding that whole numbers are made up of parts.
 Children will be taught to use a 10 frame to support their understanding of addition.
 We will also make lots of comparisons of objects, estimating how many there are.
 We will also be ensuring children are confident to recognise and order numbers to 10 or 20, depending on their ability.

-In shape, space and measure we will look at pattern within the environment, creating different patterns.
-We will look at capacity, looking at how much something holds.
+In shape, space and measure we will look at time, exploring the concept of time in different ways.
+We will look at time of day/night, how long a minute is, the idea of a week and introducing a timeline.
+We will extend the timeline over the term, looking at it in different ways.